 The Unipol Group

 Unipol Gruppo S.p.A. is the second insurance group on the Italian market, the first in Non-Life Business, and among the top ten in Europe.
 Its ordinary shares have been listed on the Italian Stock Exchange since 1990 and are included in the FTSE MIB index.
 Its main shareholders are key companies of the Italian cooperative movement.
-It counts over 14,000 employees and serves nearly 15 million customers, thanks to the largest agency network in Italy.
+It counts 14,241 employees and serves about 15 million customers, thanks to the largest agency network in Italy.

-Pierluigi Stefanini is the Chairman, while Carlo Cimbri holds the position of Chief Executive Officer, General Manager and Group CEO.
+Pierluigi Stefanini is the Chairman, while Carlo Cimbri holds the position of Managing Director and Group CEO.

 The Group implements an integrated offer strategy in order to provide the widest range of insurance and financial products and services, and is particularly active in the area of supplementary pensions and health insurance.
 Its aim is to offer individuals, households and businesses greater security and confidence in the future, accompanying their choices regarding protection, savings and quality of life, while ensuring sustainable long-term growth for the benefit of all stakeholders: shareholders, customers, agents, employees, suppliers and communities.